Williamjacobsen/ClosedAI/README.md

 # ClosedAI

 **ClosedAI** is a proxy-based multi-user AI chatbot interface that lets multiple users interact with a Large Language Model (LLM) (such as OpenAI’s ChatGPT) through a single centralized bot account.
 In essence, ClosedAI routes all user prompts to an automated browser bot (powered by Selenium) which communicates with the ChatGPT web interface, allowing many users to share one account while minimizing detection risk.
-It is built as a full-stack application with a React/TypeScript frontend, a Jav...
+It is built as a full-stack application with a React/TypeScript frontend, a Java Spring Boot backend, with Python microservices.

 ## Features